solapi/solapi-nodejs/README.md

-# CoolSMS SDK for Javascript
+# SOLAPI SDK for Javascript
 You can send text messages, Kakaotalk in Korea using this package.

 ## Installing